p-chan5/EasyPulse/README.md

 ### DOWNWARD / UPWARD COMPRESSION 📈

 To achieve different styles, you can set the `Release Time` to 0.00, 100.00, 200.00, 300.00, 400.00 or 500.00 ms, the `Ratio` to 1.20:1, 1.50:1, 2.00:1, 3.00:1 or 6.00:1 and the `Reactivity` to 10.00, 25.00, 50.00, 125.00 or 250.00 ms

+### DYNAMICS LOSS 🦴️

+It should not be noticeable unless the Limiter signal is oversaturated, but if that is the case, select the `Smooth` parameter and set a value between 0 dB and -48 dB

 ### MIN / MAX LATENCY 🧠️